Classroom Connect 2017

-REGISTRATION IS NOW OPEN!
-The Association of Rice Alumni and the Susanne M. Glasscock School of Continuing invites you to join us back on campus for the next Classroom Connect program on April 22, 2017.
-The program will feature lectures by some of Rice's top experts, faculty-led immersive learning experiences designed to bring learning to life, and opportunities to network and connect with fellow attendees.
+The Association of Rice Alumni and the Susanne M. Glasscock School of Continuing hosted our most recent Classroom Connect program on April 22, 2017.
+The program featured lectures by some of Rice's top experts, faculty-led immersive learning experiences that brought learning to life, and opportunities to network and connect with fellow attendees.
 As faculty members share copies of their presentations (if applicable), they will be uploaded here as a downloadable PDF.

 Classroom Connect 2017 Program:

 8:30 - 9:15 a.m.: Check-in & continental breakfast available

 9:20 - 9:40 a.m.: Dr. John B. Boles '65, William P. Hobby Professor of History, will give a welcome address about how the teaching and learning landscape has evolved from his time as a Rice student to now serving as a professor.

 9:45 - 10:15 a.m: Dr. Robert F. Curl, University Professor Emeritus, Pitzer-Schlumberger Professor of Natural Sciences Emeritus, Professor of Chemistry Emertius, will give a keynote presentation about automation in the 21st century.
 Dr. Curl shared the Nobel Prize for Chemistry in 1996 with Harold Kroto and Richard Smalley for their discovery of the carbon cage compounds.